 - 1. Please sanitise yours and your child's hands using the automatic sanitising station or pump sanitising on entry to the building. - 2.
-Please do not enter if you have any flu like symptoms or have been in contact with a possible COVID-19 infection.
+Please do not enter if you are unwell.
 We are committed to keeping the children, families, educators and community of Grenfell, Caragabal, and Quandialla safe. - 3.
-When entering the building we ask that you maintain social distancing and remain 1.5m away from others.
-At the Centre you can use the red circles on the ground as a guide particularly when signing in. - 4.
 All children must be signed in and out of the Service each day.
-Sign in and out is completed electronically.
-The iPads at the Centre are located in the foyer and outside the Rainbow Room on the shelf. - 5.
+Sign on and out is completed electronically.
+The iPads at the Centre are located in the foyer. - 4.
 These records are a requirement of the Department of Education for Child Care Subsidy.
-They are also used as a record of the children at the Service in the event of a fire or other emergency. - 6.
-Always close doors and gates after entering and leaving the building. - 7.
-When you arrive, please let educators know you are there and inform them when you are leaving. - 8.
-Please sanitise your hands as you are leaving. - 9.
-When you are picking up your child, please follow our COVID safe steps again and ensure you are sanitising your hands before entering the building. - 10.
+They are also used as a record of the children at the Service in the event of a fire or other emergency. - 5.
+Always close doors and gates after entering and leaving the building. - 6.
+When you arrive please let educators know you are there and inform them when you are leaving. - 7.
+Please sanitise your hands as you are leaving. - 8.
 Please let an educator know you are leaving.
 Children will only be released to people who are listed on their enrolment form as an authorised person to collect.
 If someone other than the listed person is to collect your child, you must inform educators and give written consent.
-Make sure you also to inform your child if someone else is going to pick them up. - 11.
+Make sure you also to inform your child if someone else is going to pick them up. - 9.
 Authorised collection of children.
 Only those nominated on your child's enrolment form are able to collect your child.
 This person must be over the age of 18 years old.
 If the person collecting the child is not known to educators, then they will be required to provide photo identification.
-Staff will not be able to release a child to a person who is drug or alcohol affected. - 12.
-After 5.00pm each day the front doors will be locked.
-For security reasons parents are asked to ring the doorbell at the ramp door.
-An educator will then come and open the door for you.
+Staff will not be able to release a child to a person who is drug or alcohol affected.

-LOCKERS
+9. LOCKERS